 The Maven Gypsy Bed & Breakfast and Cottages is an excellent base camp for exploring all Cape Breton Island has to offer.
 We are the last stop before Cape Smokey and a skip and a jump from the Highlands National Park.

 The Maven Gypsy was the original farmhouse in the area.
-Built by the Morrison family as a working farm with potato crops, an apple orchard, livestock including horses, cows, pigs and fowl.
+Built by the Morrison family in the 1860s it was built as a working farm with potato crops, an apple orchard, livestock including horses, cows, pigs and fowl.
 In days gone by the home was locally referred to as, “the house on the hill”.
 Visiting doctors servicing the surrounding community would arrive on horseback and stay in a small “apartment” in the barn shaped building beside the home.
 In effect this made, “the house on the hill” the original hotel in the area long before tourism became popular in Cape Breton.

 The friendly people of the community still remember DJ Morrison fondly as a larger than life character.

 We look forward to sharing more stories of the Morrison clan and, “the house on the hill” with you.

 Description: A. J. Morrison and D. L. Morrison open a lobster cannery in Wreck Cove.
 The cannery operated until 1939.

 Lobsters were bought from local fishermen who anchored their boats in Wreck Cove.